-Originally, we had direct democracy, when everyone could vote on all legislation.
-Lincoln’s “government by the people”.
+Thousands of years ago, we invented direct democracy, where everyone can vote on all legislation.

-But direct democracy is not practical at scale: how does everyone stay educated and up-to-date on everything?
+But direct democracy is not practical at scale: how could everyone possibly stay informed about everything?

 And so we elect dedicated political representatives.

 Instead of expecting everyone to know the ins-and-outs of policy, we give the work to a small number of legislators.

 This helps, but introduces new problems:

-- We may disagree with & distrust our limited choice of candidates.
+- We may not agree with any of our limited choice of candidates.

 - We’re often stuck with electoral campaigns dominated more by personality than policy.

-- Perhaps worst of all, once elected, politicians can become huge targets for corruption, with little accountability.
+- Worst of all, once elected, politicians can become huge targets for corruption, with little accountability.
 Even the President admits this.